HOW TO VISIT SPELLO

 And now, for your Spello days, I’d advise the following itinerary, but in the same breath I recommend you finding your rhythm, your flow, your Spello magic.

 Santa Lucia, the Serialized Novel

 Over the past six months, I posted a chapter from my work-in-progress serialized novel, Santa Lucia (working, not final, title) three times a week here, on my website.
 The story revolved around the people of Santa Lucia, a fictionalized town on the border between Umbria and Le Marche.
 With short, punchy chapters, I conceptualized this book like the literary love-child of espresso and a telenovela.
 The last chapter was posted in July, and the story was taken down mid-August.
-If you started the book and have come back to finish it, I'm hopeful that it will be published by December.
-If you are curious about the book, I've kept the first chapter below.
+If you started the book and have come back to finish it, I'm hopeful that it will be published by early 2017.
 Please subscribe to "Contorni", here on my homepage, to find out about how to get an advanced peek at the book by becoming a beta-reader, as well as find out when the book will be available for purchase.
 Subscribers also receive information on promotions, travel-tips, recipes, and Il Bel Centro updates.